sienna-white/convert_grib2nc/README.md

   $ ./jobs2run
 ```
  and now all your conversion jobs will be submitted to sbatch!

+## Step 5: Move the finished files into a directory
+Use the shell script

+    $ ./2_move_processed_files.sh
+recall you might have to make it executable first with

+    $ chmod +x 2_move_processed_files.sh
+if you can't run it right away.
+Edit the paths in this to match above.

 ** Ignore **
 Original geogrid file (for CONUS):
     &geogrid